Friends of the Museum

-Bruce Prager and his wife Mary are now pleased to call Beaufort their home after relocating from the New York City area two years ago.
+Bruce Prager and his wife Mary are now pleased to call Beaufort their home after relocating from the New York City area.
 Bruce received his JD from Georgetown University Law Center in 1977 and his BS (magna cum laude) from Boston University in 1974.

 Through his commitment to public service, Bruce oversaw Latham’s pro bono project to pair hundreds of firm lawyers with Holocaust survivors to assist them in obtaining reparations from the German government and helped create a program model for other firms to follow.
 He is a past trustee of his synagogue in New York and The Rye Arts Center, a community-based not for profit dedicated to inspiring interest and participation in performing and visual arts.

 In Beaufort, Bruce has become an active volunteer at the Harvey Smith Watercraft Center and a board member of his Homeowners Association at The Wye.
 He is also a member of the Men’s Club at Temple B’nai Sholem in New Bern.
 He is pursuing his love of photography by enrolling in classes at Carteret Community College.
 He also loves boating, travel, gardening and reading.
 Bruce and Mary have been married for over 40 years and have two adult daughters.

 Bob and his wife Kathie have been Beaufort homeowners since 2005.
 They retired full time to Beaufort in 2017.
 He holds a B.A. degree from Hartwick College.
 Prior to his retirement from AT&T in 2017, his career spanned 40+ years in telecommunications and associated services.
 He provided executive management oversight for sales, operations, and engineering.